gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-building.rst

 gearboxes.
 They can be optimized to be more efficient than arms, and typically are more precise, as linear motion is easier to control than angular motion.
-Furthermore, linear slides can have more extension than arms, with some reaching over 3-4 feet in length.
+Another positive is that linear slides can have more extension than arms, with some reaching 5+ feet in length.